Jacobharv00/csharp-udemy/README.md

 # csharp-udemy

-This repo is to store all my learning during taking a c# udemy course
+This repo is to store all my learning during a c# udemy course